vintageplayer/uniswap-v3-subgraph-docs/docs/functions-n-handlers/utils/tick.ts.md

 <Tabs>
 <TabItem value="Other Chains" lable="Other-Chains">

-Initializes a new Tick to store the liquidity present in at the specific tick.
+Initializes a new Tick to store the liquidity present at the specific tick.

 Sets `tick.id`, `tick.tickIdx`, `tick.pool` and `tick.poolId` from the parametrs.
 Sets `tick.creatdAtTimeStamp` and `tick.createdAtBlockNumber` from `event.block.timestamp` and `event.block.number` respectively.